ajtroup1/AIS-2025/docs/API.md

 ## Overview
-The API for ___ is implemented in Python's [Django](https://www.djangoproject.com/).
+The API for MAP is implemented in Python's [Django](https://www.djangoproject.com/).
 This allows for flexible & speedy development, readable & maintainable code, and an [ORM](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/) database architecture.
 Django is also extremely powerful out-of-the-box, with features such as: a built-in admin portal, simple model creation and native migration support, and versatile view and routing tools.

 ## Authorization
-____'s api uses a JWT authentication system for all requests.
+MAP's api uses a JWT authentication system for all requests.
 JWT authentication uses a flow where you initially authenticate upon login, then refresh your access to the api if needed.
 To further learn about JWT, see the [resources below](#jwt-resources).

 **Note that the access and refresh tokens in the examples are NOT valid and will not work for you, you must generate your own**